annanfu/CS5800suffixtree/README.md

 The optional_input_file are datasets sourced from human genomic sequence of chromosome 21 with different sizes.
 For example:
 "testfile100" is the dataset of size 100

-To run the c file, use the following command in your terminal:
+To run the C file, navigate to the directory `./Substring Pattern Search - Annan Fu` in your terminal and use the following command.

 ```
+// navigate to the directory if needed
+cd ./Substring\ Pattern\ Search\ -\ Annan\ Fu/
+// compile and run the c code
 gcc -o pattern_search_comparison_annanfu pattern_search_comparison_annanfu.c
 ./pattern_search_comparison_annanfu [optional_testfile_size]
 ```